 After you record your DI track, listen to it, and if it’s good, you are ready to start the real mixing process.

 The first thing to do when you mix DI bass guitar tracks is to separate the low end from the mid and high ends.
 For that, the only thing you need is a one-band EQ plugin.
-Or you can use any EQ plugin your DAW offers.
+Or you can use any EQ plugin you want.

 Insert your EQ on the bass DI track and apply a low pass filter.
-This time you need only low frequencies of your bass guitar.
+For this moment, you need only the low frequencies of your bass guitar.

 The second step is to do the opposite and create mids and high frequencies.
 The process is the same but instead of a low pass, you need to high pass your tone.

 Duplicate your bass DI track and instead of a low pass, apply a high pass filter.
-The frequency must be exact.
+The frequency spot must be exactly the same.

 Now you have your lows separated from mids and highs.
 It’s easier to mix DI bass guitar when you can control frequencies separately.